George A. Richards: Radio

 Richards first became involved in radio through advertising.
 His dealership was one of the first businesses in Detroit to advertise on radio.
 On December 25, 1926, Richards took over operations of Detroit station WJR (which officially operated as "WJR-WCX", a consolidated license where Richards owned "WJR" while the Detroit Free Press owned "WCX").
-The takeover happened founding owner Jewett Radio & Phonographic Co. was forced to put the station into bankruptcy; Richards was credited for helping the station successfully turn a profit.
+The takeover happened when founding owner Jewett Radio & Phonographic Co. was forced to put the station into bankruptcy; Richards was credited for helping the station successfully turn a profit.

 General Order 40, a major reorganization of radio frequencies by the Federal Radio Commission (FRC) implemented later in the year, allowed WJR-WCX to be designated a clear-channel station.
 Richards moved "WJR" to new studios in the Fisher Building in December 1929, while WCX remained at the Free Press Building.
 By April 1929, Richards purchased WCX from the Free Press and WJR-WCX dropped the "WCX" call letters.
 WJR was upgraded to 50000 watts in 1935.